-For further information, visit the Project Harar website.
+For more information, visit the Project Harar website.

 Combating lead poisoning in Nigeria

-An area in Zamfara in northern Nigeria suffered the world’s largest lead poisoning outbreak in living memory, caused by artisanal gold mining.
+An area in Zamfara in northern Nigeria suffered the world’s largest lead poisoning incident in living memory, caused by artisanal gold mining.

-Consultant clinical toxicologist Dr Paul Dargan, worked in Nigeria with the World Health Organisation, Médecins Sans Frontières, the US Centers for Disease Control and other partners to help support this incident.
+Consultant clinical toxicologist Dr Paul Dargan, worked in Nigeria with the World Health Organisation, Médecins Sans Frontières, the US Centers for Disease Control and other partners to help support those affected.

-Dr Dargan has visited field hospitals and clinics in rural, remote areas of Zamfara providing clinical advice.
+Dr Dargan visited field hospitals and clinics in remote areas of Zamfara providing clinical advice.
 He also met with Nigerian state and federal authorities to carry out advocacy work.